tlaplus/tlapm/DEVELOPING.md

 ```
 Package dependencies are unfortunately not yet declarative, but [will be in the future](https://github.com/tlaplus/tlapm/issues/158#issuecomment-2455455589).

-Compile the embedded dependencies and TLAPM with:
+Compile the embedded dependencies and TLAPS with:
 ```sh
 make
 ```
-Install TLAPM to your local OCaml environment with:
+Install TLAPS to your local OCaml environment with:
 ```sh
 make install
 ```